 Welcome.

-Maine Death with Dignity is a 501(c)(3) non-profit providing services, education, and end-of-life advocacy to people who wish to actively explore the meaning of life through embracing the certainty of death.
+Maine Death with Dignity is a 501(c)(3) non-profit providing services, fact-based education, and end-of-life advocacy to people who wish to actively explore the meaning of life through embracing the certainty of death.

-A primary program of Maine Death with Dignity is connecting people to the information they need to make fully-informed decision regarding all their end-of-life care option, and to support patients and providers through the entire process as needed.
+A primary program of Maine Death with Dignity is connecting people to the information they need to make fully-informed decisions regarding all their end-of-life care option, and to support patients and providers through the entire process as needed.

 Get the facts.